Menu

 Warrant of Entry

-A Warrant of Entry may be issued where there is cause for concern about a person who may be a victim and unable to act on their own.
+A warrant for entry may be issued where there is cause for concern about a person who may be a victim and unable to act on their own.
 The warrant permits police to enter and search a place after access to a possible victim has been denied.
 A warrant allows police to examine or help a possible victim and remove them from the home if necessary.

 Other Laws

-Saskatchewan has additional laws that include some safeguards to protect older adults and others from different types of abuse.
+Saskatchewan has other laws that can protect older adults and others from different types of abuse.
 For example...

-• Individuals who are paid to provide personal care or health care services for someone cannot be granted authority to deal with the person's affairs under a power of attorney.
+• people who are paid to provide personal care or health care services for someone cannot be that person’s power of attorney

-• Special consumer protection legislation is in place to regulate marketing practices for things like the sale of hearing aids and door-to-door sales, as well as a variety of other transactions.
-While consumer protection legislation protects all consumers, many provisions will be of particular interest to older adults, other vulnerable individuals, and caregivers.
+Special consumer protection legislation is in place to regulate marketing practices.
+This includes the sale of hearing aids and door-to-door sales, as well as a variety of other transactions.
+Consumer protection legislation protects all consumers.
+However, some of these laws will be of particular interest to older adults.

-• Laws and regulations are also in place that set standards related to caring for older adults in personal care homes and long-term care facilities.
-Most facilities will also have written policies in place regarding residents' rights, their care and treatment, expectations for staff and complaint procedures.
+Laws and regulations are also in place that set standards related to caring for older adults in personal care homes and long-term care facilities.
+Most facilities will also have written policies in place regarding:

 How helpful was this article?